the-cc-dev/quizmaster/readme.txt

 == Credits ==

-This plugin would not be possible with the work of Julius Fischer, the developer of WP Pro Quiz.
+This plugin would not be possible without the work of Julius Fischer, the original developer of WP Pro Quiz.